 - No motorized vehicles allowed

 Harvesting and Wild Foraging: Our lands are working lands that serve as research and demonstration sites for our outdoor classrooms and educational programs.
 All the living plants and animals are there to enjoy but not for personal harvesting.
 We grow both cultivated and wild plant species for research and use in our programs.
-Harvesting either wild or cultivated plants is not permitted under any circumstances and violators will be subject to fines and penalties.
-Please respect our work and the land and do not alter or violate plants, livestock or buildings.
+Harvesting of wild or cultivated plants is not permitted under any circumstances and violators will be subject to fines and penalties.
+Please respect our work and the land and do not alter or violate plants, livestock, or buildings.

 We are happy to make available the grounds for commercial photography shoots.
 However, access to the buildings and grounds is not permitted without a rental.
 Photographers are asked to apply for a photography permit when conducting commercial shoots.
 We ask that commercial photographers kindly consider making a donation to the farm in return for using the premises for personal financial gain.
 A donation of $20 per shoot is recommended.

 Animals: Dogs are welcome to visit the farm if they are kept on a leash at all times.
-For the safety and health of our animals, dogs are not permitted in the animal barns.
-Horses may use the trails for riding, but trailer parking may be limited on days we are hosting events.
-Please clean-up after your dogs and horses.
+For the safety and health of our animals, dogs are not permitted in animal barns.
+Horses may use the trails for riding, but trailer parking may be limited on the days we are hosting events.
+Please clean up after your dogs and horses.